atropos-null/LS/py109/py109_studyguide.md

 student_grades["Alice"] = 95
 ```

-The, Python internally does the following:
+Python internally does the following:
 1. Calculates hash(`"Alice"`)
 2. Uses that number to determine where to store `95`
 3. When retrieving, calculates hash(`"Alice"`) again to find the location